 Costs (ALL)

-The following costs of the projects are split into two separate tables: one for the initial cost of the prototype (including parts that were either damaged, or not used in the final design), and the implementation cost, the cost of all parts used, and suggested to be used for later implementation.
+The following costs of the projects are split into two separate tables: one for the initial cost of the prototype (including parts that were either damaged, or not used in the final design), and the implementation cost, the cost of all parts used and suggested to be used for later implementation.
 Each subsystem's costs are detailed in their respective subsystem description subsection.